 Adobe Creative Cloud License: Digital Media Academy provided registered 2020 season students with an Adobe Creative Cloud license through September 1st, 2020.
 Your Adobe Creative Cloud license will be provisioned to the email address used to register.
 We will do what we can to ensure that Adobe Creative Cloud licenses remain accessible and available for our registered students however cannot guarantee the functionality of the Adobe Creative Cloud product.
 Digital Media Academy makes no guarantees that the Adobe Creative Cloud will be accessible from your region or country or that your computer or device will be able to run the applications included.
 Digital Media Academy provides no guarantees about the actions of our partners and cannot make guarantees as partners could make changes to our agreement and the ability to provide this at any time.
 The Adobe Creative Cloud is not a part of the purchase price in any way and is offered as a promotion and value add for registrants.

 Black Friday & Cyber Monday 2020 Offer:The Black Friday and Cyber Monday 2020 offer applies only to online self-paced courses For Students and For Educators.
 The offer is not valid or applicable to Tech Camps or Virtual Tech Camps.

 Digital Media Academy is dedicated to making world-class digital media education more accessible to students of all circumstances and means.
-Digital Media Academy awards limited tuition assistance based on financial need and student academic performance, in addition to other guidelines as specified on the Tuition Assistance page.
-An application is not a guarantee of tuition assistance.
+Digital Media Academy may award scholarships based on financial need and student academic performance.
+An application is not a guarantee of a scholarship.
 Additional documentation may be required after the initial contract is submitted.
-Failure to provide all required materials will result in an automatic disqualification.
-Any payment towards any 2020 purchase, including a voucher purchase, will result in the disqualification of the Scholarship/Financial Aid application.
+Failure to provide all required materials will result in disqualification.
+Any payment towards any 2021 purchase, including a voucher purchase, will result in the disqualification of the Scholarship application.